 - Georgia Correctional Industries (GCI) details

 - Fire Station Services

-The amount of points that offenders can earn is dependent on the amount of cumulative time served on certain work detail assignments.
+The amount of points that offenders can accumulate is dependent on the amount of cumulative time served on certain work detail assignments.
 An assignment to these work details is a local Classification Committee decision based upon established criteria in Facilities Operations policy.
-In order to be assigned to such details offenders need to meet all minimum eligibility criteria in policy and demonstrate positive/good behavior.
+In order to be assigned to such details offenders have to meet all minimum eligibility criteria in policy and demonstrate positive/good behavior.